nuvo/orca/README.md

 The following commands are available:
 ```
+create resource         Create or update a resource in REST API
 delete env              Delete an environment (Kubernetes namespace) along with all Helm releases in it
 delete resource         Delete a resource from REST API
 deploy chart            Deploy a Helm chart from chart repository